Torwald45/basic-seo/README.md

 - Edit any page/post to add Title Tag and Meta Description
 - Use Quick Edit in pages/posts list to quickly edit SEO fields
 - Access sitemap at: yoursite.com/sitemap.xml
-- Use [seo-breadcrumbs] shortcode to display breadcrumbs
+- Use [basicseo-breadcrumb] shortcode to display breadcrumbs

 ## Requirements
 - WordPress 5.0 or higher